provable-things/ptokens-erc777-smart-contract/README.md

 ```

   pToken ERC777GSN Tests
-    ✓ Should transfer via relayer (352ms)
+    ✓ Should transfer via relayer (396ms)
-    ✓ When transferring via relay, it should pay fee in token (183ms)
+    ✓ When transferring via relay, it should pay fee in token (177ms)

-  Admin Operator Tests
+  Admin Operator Tests WITH GSN
     ✓ Non-owner cannot change the admin operator address
     ✓ Admin operator CAN change the admin operator address
     ✓ `adminTransfer()` should fail if the caller is not the admin operator
     ✓ `adminTransfer()` should transfer tokens

+  Admin Operator Tests WITHOUT GSN
+    ✓ Non-owner cannot change the admin operator address
+    ✓ Admin operator CAN change the admin operator address
+    ✓ `adminTransfer()` should fail if the caller is not the admin operator
+    ✓ `adminTransfer()` should transfer tokens (38ms)

-  pToken ERC1820 Tests
+  pToken ERC1820 Tests WITH GSN
     ✓ Should mint to an externally owned account
     ✓ Should not mint to a contract that does not support ERC1820 (46ms)
+    ✓ Should mint to a contract that supports ERC1820, and call `tokensReceivedHook` (95ms)

+  pToken ERC1820 Tests WITHOUT GSN
+    ✓ Should mint to an externally owned account
+    ✓ Should not mint to a contract that does not support ERC1820 (71ms)
-    ✓ Should mint to a contract that supports ERC1820, and call `tokensReceivedHook` (69ms)
+    ✓ Should mint to a contract that supports ERC1820, and call `tokensReceivedHook` (81ms)

   Testing Constructor Arg Encoder...
     ✓ Should get encoded pToken init fxn call
     ✓ Should get encoded proxy constructor args
     ✓ Should get encoded constructor args

-  pToken Tests
+  pToken Tests WITH GSN
+    Initialization Tests
+      ✓ Origin chain id should be set correctly on deployment
     Roles Tests
+      ✓ Owner has 'default admin' role
-      ✓ Owner has 'admin' and 'minter' role
+      ✓ Owner has 'minter' role
       ✓ Owner can grant `minter` role
-      ✓ Owner can revoke `minter` role
+      ✓ Owner can revoke `minter` role (40ms)
-      ✓ Newly added minter should be able to mint tokens & emit correct events (44ms)
+      ✓ Newly added minter should be able to mint tokens & emit correct events (46ms)
       ✓ Should grant minter role to EOA
     Mint Tests
       ✓ `mint()` w/out data should mint tokens & emit correct events